hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 To remove a variable set from within a workspace:

-1. Go to the workspace and click the **Variables** tab.
+1. Navigate to the workspace and click the **Variables** tab.
 The **Variables** page appears, showing all workspace-specific variables and variable sets applied to the workspace.
 2. Click the ellipses button next to the variable set and select **Remove variable set**.
 3. Click **Remove variable set** in the dialog box.
 Terraform Cloud removes the variable set from this workspace, but it remains available to other workspaces in the organization.